dev-grant/terraform-ecs-default-vpc/README.md

 # terraform-ecs-default-vpc
-Terraform ecs setup for aws free tier - no NAT payments
+Terraform ecs setup for aws free tier - no NAT payments - not for production